 To critically examine the digital landscape of communication technologies as emergent narrative forms and genres

-Computer: Do we need to even list this?
+Computer: Do I need to even list this?

 Web Hosting Account: You will be expected to manage a web hosting account with a LAMP/cPanel Web environment; this will be provided for free to all registered UMW students.